rafaelurben/tamtour-livestreaming/README.md

 - `browsersource`: The page loaded as a browser source in OBS Studio
 - `controlpanel`: The control panel page
-- `tamtour_startlistmanager`: A Django app to manage the startlists
+- `startlistmanager`: A Django app to manage the start lists
 - `docs`: Documentation

 ## Setup